Magazine

 Duckweed, Elodea, and water-meal, which are commonly mistaken for harmful algal blooms, are all found at the Pool in the summer.
 These native, aquatic plants do not pose the same threats as harmful algal blooms but can still be unsightly and smelly.
 According to Eric, “all of the plants we have identified in the Pool are not known to produce toxins [like cyanobacteria] and likely help prevent harmful algal blooms from occurring.”

 To the untrained eye, however, it may be hard to spot the difference.
-Harmful blooms tend to make water look like pea soup or green paint, and are present at the Lake, the Harlem Meer, and Turtle Pond.
-Duckweed and other non-harmful aquatic plants can show small leaves, flowers, and roots, and are found at the Pool.
-If harmful algal blooms are discovered at the Pool, the Conservancy staff is ready to notify Park patrons and put up proper signage.
+Harmful blooms tend to make water look like green paint, and are present at the Lake, the Harlem Meer, and Turtle Pond.
+If harmful algal blooms are discovered in the Park's water bodies, the Conservancy staff is ready to notify Park patrons and put up proper signage.

 A good sign